radditude/coveralls-multi/README.md

 2. Run `coveralls-multi` to merge the output files and send them to Coveralls.
 In a CI environment, you can run `coveralls-multi` as an final step after you run your test commands.

+_Note for ExCoveralls:_ Currently, formatting will break if the ExCoveralls output directory is called something other than the default `cover`.
+You don't need to worry about this unless you've changed the default `output_dir` in your ExCoveralls config.

 ## Troubleshooting

 Debug mode will save and output the merged file so you can take a closer look.
 To enable debug mode, add the following line to `.coveralls.yml`: